-Subjects: GCSE English Language and GCSE Literature
+Subject: GCSE English Language and GCSE Literature

 Students follow the AQA Specification courses in English Language (8700) and English Literature (8702).
-The courses are designed to be studied together but lead to certification in two separate GCSEs.
+The courses are designed to be studied together but lead to two separate GCSEs.

-All of the GCSE English and English Literature courses are examined at the end of Year 11.
-Units undertaken in Year 10 are in preparation for these examinations.
-In Year 10 the focus is on the following:
+All elements of the GCSE English Language and Literature courses are examined at the end of Year 11.
+Units undertaken in Year 10 will all be revisited in Year 11 for revision purposes.
+In addition, students will study the following: